-Jing’an Temple, August 2009.
-If, like me, you’ve spent a fair amount of time exploring Asia, you’ll know that there comes a moment when you get all templed out.
+August 2009.
+If like me you’ve spent a fair amount of time exploring Asia, you’ll know that there comes a moment when you get all templed out.
 So by the time I rolled up in Shanghai I decided to limit my temple explorations to the charms of this A-list structure on West Nanjing Road.
 Dating back to AD 1216, it was all but completely destroyed by a fire in 1972.
 After a full restoration, Jing’an reopened in its current form in 1990.

-Jing’an Temple, August 2009.
+August 2009.
 Chiefly assembled from Burmese teak, Jing’an Temple is a pretty structure featuring three main halls.
-This eight-meter statue of Buddha dominates Mahavira Hall with its 46 pillars and 5 tonne Guanyin statue in the Guanyin Hall, carved from a 1000-year-old camphor tree.
+This eight-meter statue of Buddha dominates Mahavira Hall with its 46 pillars, while the 5 tonne Guanyin statue is the main feature of Guanyin Hall, carved from a 1000-year-old camphor tree.

 August 2009.
 It was a mercifully quiet day when I visited, so we were able to enjoy the complex at our leisure.
 But it would also be cool to come here during one of the many festival days, such as the annual temple fair held on the eighth day of lunar April.